ArtyomVorontsov/ReactCarousel/README.md

 - Paginator
 - Mouse swipes
 - Touch screen swipes
-- Selection with tab and scroll it by left arrow button and right arrow button. (press tab once and push left arrow button or right arrow button)
+- Selection carousel with tab and scroll it by left arrow button and right arrow button. (press tab once and push left arrow button or right arrow button)

 ## Prohibitions and recommendations: